08. 07. 2021 Franco Federico Unified Monitoring

 Franco Federico

 Hi, I’m Franco and I was born in Monza.
-Over the last 20 years I worked for IBM in various roles.
+For 20 years I worked for IBM in various roles.
 I started as a customer service representative (help desk operator), then I was promoted to Windows expert.
 In 2004 I changed again and was promoted to consultant, business analyst, then Java developer, and finally technical support and system integrator for Enterprise Content Management (FileNet).
 Several years ago I became fascinated by the Open Source world, the GNU\Linux operating system, and security in general.
-And so in the last 4 years during my free time I studied security systems and computer networks in order to extend my knowledge.
+So for 4 years during my free time I studied security systems and computer networks in order to extend my knowledge.
 I came across several open source technologies including the Elastic stack (formerly ELK), and started to explore them and other similar ones like Grafana, Greylog, Snort, Grok, etc. I like to script in Python, too.
-In addition to studying in my free time I dedicate myself to my family (especially my little daughter) and I like walking, reading, dancing and making pizza for friends and relatives.
+Then I started to work in Würth Phoenix like consultant.
+Two years ago I moved with my family in Berlin to work for a startup in fintech(Nuri), but the startup went bankrupt due to insolvency.
+No problem, Berlin offered many other opportunities and I started working for Helios IT Service as an infrastructure monitoring expert with Icinga and Elastic, but after another year I preferred to return to Italy for various reasons that we can go into in person :) In my free time I continue to dedicate myself to my family(especially my daughter) and I like walking, reading, dancing and making pizza for friends and relatives.

 Leave a Reply